BMW 3 Series (E30): 320is

-The interior of the 320is was identical to that of other 3 Series models, except an M3 instrument cluster (which features an oil temperature gauge instead of a fuel economy gauge) was used.
-The 320is was sold for three years, with 1,206 four-doors and 2,542 two-doors produced.
+The interior of the 320is was identical to that of other 3 Series models, except for using an M3 instrument cluster, which features an oil temperature gauge instead of a fuel economy gauge.

 M325i

-In New Zealand, where the M3 was never sold by BMW, the local importer created a sporting version of the sedan called M325i.
+In New Zealand, where the M3 was never sold by BMW, the local importer created a sporting version of the saloon called M325i.
 About 100 such cars were imported beginning in late 1986 until at least 1990.
-Fitted with the standard non-catalyzed 125 kW 2.5 litre engine they benefited from a Motorsport tuned suspension, the M-Technic body package, 15-inch BBS cross-spoke wheels with wide, low profile (225/50) tyres, and a limited-slip differential.
+Fitted with the standard, non-catalyzed 125 kW 2.5-litre engine they benefited from a Motorsport tuned suspension, the M-Technic body package, 15-inch BBS cross-spoke wheels with wide, low profile (225/50) tyres, and a limited-slip differential.
 The M325i is quite similar to the British market 325i Sport, also developed as a response to the absence of a right-hand-drive M3.

 333i

 BMW South Africa's Motorsport division created the 333i in 1985 by fitting the 3.2 L M30 "big six" engine to a two-door E30.
 The resulting 333i was a success in South African saloon car racing.
-These cars were built with help from Alpina in Buchloe, Germany.
+These cars were built with help from Alpina in Buchloe, West Germany.
 Due to the space constraints caused by the large M30 engine, the buyer was forced to choose between air conditioning (highly desirable in South Africa) and power steering.
 Cars with power steering are distinguished by having foglights, cars with air-conditioning instead had ducts providing fresh air for the air-conditioning.
-The 333i was produced from 1985 to 1987 and only 204 cars were produced.
+The 333i was produced from 1985 to 1987 and only 210 cars were produced.
+(6 factory race cars, and 204 Homologation Specials for Local Group N racing.

 The 333i engine produces 145 kW at 5500 rpm and 285 Nm at 4300 rpm.
 BMW's official performance claims are 0–100 kph in 7.4 seconds, and a top speed of 228 kph.

 South African 325iS

-The 325iS (Gusheshe) was created by BMW South Africa to replace the 2.5 litre 126 kW 325i in Group N production car racing, as a response to the introduction of the Opel Kadett 2 litre 16V to the Class A category.
-Early 325iS cars had a 2.5 litre motor, and various weight lightning interventions including alloy doors and drilled out sections in boot hinges and other steel pressings.
-The 2.7 litre 325iS, commonly called Evo 2, replaced the 'Evo 1' cars, Evo 2 cars had standard doors.
+The 325iS was created by BMW South Africa to replace the 2.5 litre 126 kW 325i in Group N production car racing, as a response to the introduction of the Opel Kadett 2 litre 16V to the Class A category.
+Early 325iS cars had a 2.5 litre motor, and various weight lightening interventions including alloy doors and drilled out sections in boot hinges and other steel pressings.
+The 2.7 litre 325iS, commonly called Evo 2, replaced the 'Evo 1' cars, Evo 2 cars had standard steel doors and bonnet.
 It was launched in the first half of 1990 and was powered by an Alpina-fettled, 2.7 litre M20 engine which produced 145 kW.
 Following the introduction of the upgraded Opel Kadett 16V SuperBoss, in 1991 BMW South Africa introduced the 325iS Evolution HP, commonly referred to as the Evo 2.
 The motor was upgraded to produce 155 kW.

 The Evolution HP won the Group N Class A title in 1993, winning 20 of the 24 races in the process.
 The Robbi Smith and Geoff Goddard Evolution HP won the season-ending 9hr race.